-- a valid EU pet passport, or EU animal health certificate confirming microchip and vaccinations (valid for 10 days from issue to entry of an EU Member State (including NI) and for 4 months onward travel within the EU)
+- a valid EU pet passport, or EU animal health certificate confirming microchip and vaccinations (valid for 10 days from issue for entry to an EU Member State (including NI) and valid for 4 months onward travel within the EU)

 - you must wait 21 days from the date of the rabies vaccination before travelling

 - tapeworm treatment (dogs only) administered between 1 and 5 days before entering NI